international-orienteering-federation/Dotnet-Client-IOF.XML.V3/readme.md

 Add `services.AddSingleton<IXmlSerializerService, XmlSerializerService>();` to `ConfigureServices` in the `Startup.cs` file, if you are using DotNetCore with dependency injection.

-As an example, `ResultList` files should now be able to be loaded with:
+As an example, `ResultList` files can now be able to be loaded with:

 ```c#
 var results = _XmlSerializerService.Deserialize<ResultList>(xmlFilePath);